 Lung Transplant Fellowship Supported by the Hertz Family

-Dr. Marshall Hertz was medical director for the UMN Lung Transplant Program, one of the first programs in the country, from 1986-2021, during which the program performed more than 1,200 lung transplants, making it one of the most experienced and well-recognized centers in the United States and worldwide.
+Dr. Marshall Hertz was the medical director for the UMN Lung Transplant Program, one of the first programs in the country, from 1986-2021, during which the program performed more than 1,200 lung transplants, making it one of the most experienced and well-recognized centers in the United States and worldwide.
 As an early innovator in the field, the UMN lung transplant program was a model for many other programs and known for high quality and performance, drawing patients from around the country.
 We are thankful for the years of leadership and support provided by the Hertz family.

 The primary goals for fellows completing the program are:

-1. Be qualified for certification as a Lung Transplant Pulmonologist, based on the requirements of the United Network for Organ Sharing
+1. Be qualified for certification as a Lung Transplant Pulmonologist, based on the requirements of the United Network for Organ Sharing.

-2. Be qualified to engage in retrospective and prospective clinical research studies related to lung transplantation
+2. Be qualified to engage in retrospective and prospective clinical research studies related to lung transplantation.

 3. Be qualified to engage in scholarly activity related to lung transplant medicine.